 Part of the weekly release procedure by the PDB is to publish the sequences of the entries to be released the following Wednesday four days earlier.
 This pre-release is scheduled every Saturday at 3:00 UTC.
-CAMEO collects the pre-release and, after some pre-processing of the sequences and filtering steps described below, submits a selected set of sequences (targets) to the registered servers.
-Participants have until the following Wednesday at 02:00 UTC to return their predictions.
+CAMEO collects the pre-release and, after some pre-processing of the sequences and filtering steps described below, submits a selected set of targets to the registered servers.
+Participants have until the following Wednesday at 03:00 (CET/CEST) to return their predictions.
 Once the reference structures have been released by the PDB the following Wednesday, the evaluation is performed.

-CAMEO servers can be registered as public server with its full name and results available to everyone, or as development servers, where the name is disguised ('serverX') and all scoring is performed and visible to other method developers, but not to the public.
-Here, only the name is anonymized ('serverx').
+CAMEO servers can be registered as public servers with its full name and results available to everyone, or as development servers, where the name is disguised ('serverX') and all scoring is performed and visible to other method developers, but not to the public.
 See our complete list of registered servers.

-A CAMEO target is a pre-released PDB entry, which is submitted to all registered servers.
-In CAMEO Structures & Complexes, a target consists of one or more peptide, protein, DNA or RNA sequence(s), and zero or more free ligands belonging to the same pre-released PDB entry resemble a target.
+A CAMEO target is a pre-released PDB entry, which is submitted to registered servers.
+In CAMEO Structures & Complexes, a target consists of one or more peptide, protein, DNA or RNA sequence(s), and zero or more free ligands belonging to the same pre-released PDB entry.
 A target can, thus, be a monomer, a homo-oligomer or a hetero-oligomer, and contain ligand(s) or not.

-After downloading the pre-released sequences from the PDB on Saturday, in order to submit a limited number of high-quality targets for modeling, CAMEO CM performs the following actions before submitting the sequences to the participants:
+After downloading the pre-released sequences from the PDB on Saturday, in order to submit a limited number of high-quality targets for modeling, CAMEO Structures & Complexes performs the following actions before submitting the sequences to the participants:

-We are working hard to implement as many of the scores from the 3D category into CAMEO CM, please note that we primarily consider superposition-free scores as CAMEO targets might consist of multiple domains or proteins that may not superpose well.
+We are working hard to implement many of the scores from the 3D category into CAMEO Structures & Complexes.
+We primarily consider superposition-free scores as CAMEO targets might consist of multiple domains or proteins that may not superpose well.
 So far the following scores are available:

 The lDDT score (Local Distance Difference Test on All Atoms) evaluates the quality of the local atomic environment of a model. lDDT rewards the fraction of correctly predicted inter-atomic distances in a model at different threshold levels. lDDT does not depend on a global superposition of the prediction and target structure.